Written by Tenley Haraldson.

 - Use the permanent press or delicate cycle.

-- Set the machine for an extra rinse cycle, especially if you pretreated with stain remover.
+- Set the machine for an extra rinse cycle (especially after pretreating stains).

-Can I Put Dress Shirts in the Dryer?
+Can You Put Dress Shirts in the Dryer?

 - Use the dryer’s permanent press cycle.

 - Remove garments from the dryer when they’re still damp and take them immediately to the ironing board.
 Dampness helps the drying process and the steam helps remove wrinkles.

 Pro Tip: Excess fabric leads to bunching.
 Cut down on wrinkles by purchasing/tailoring shirts that fit your body.